alannchang/java_mastermind/README.md

 # Mastermind

-A console-based implementation of the classic Mastermind code-breaking game with database persistence, configurable difficulty, and Random.org API integration.
+A CLI implementation in Java of the classic Mastermind code-breaking game with database persistence, configurable difficulty, and Random.org API integration.

 ## Quick Start